-- 1. Students must be a member in good standing in Phi Theta Kappa. - 2.
-Enroll in and successfully complete the DBU Christian Leadership course during their first year at DBU. - 3.
-Students must enroll for a minimum of 12 hours per long semester. - 4.
-During the first few weeks of each semester, declare an area of ministry for that semester. - (Online forms will be provided.) - 5.
+- Be a member in good standing in Phi Theta Kappa. - 2.
+Enroll in and successfully complete the DBU Christian Leadership course during their first year of enrollment.

+- 3. Be enrolled as a full-time student. - 4.
+During the first few weeks of each semester, declare an area of ministry for that semester.
+(Online forms will be provided.) - 5.
 Be involved (for at least six hours per month) in a volunteer service or ministry activity. - 6.
 Complete and submit all Ministry Journal requirements each month. - 7.
-Complete ALL financial aid forms each year. - a.
-The DBU Supplemental Application for Financial Aid. - b.
-The FAFSA Financial Aid Form. - 8.
-Maintain a cumulative GPA of at least 3.0. - 9.
+Complete and submit the Free Application for Federal Student Aid (FAFSA), DBU Supplemental Application for Financial Aid, and any other required paperwork, as requested. - 8.
+Maintain at least a 3.0 cumulative grade point average. - 9.
 Maintain moral and ethical standards that would be exemplary of the life of Christ.

-Students meeting all eligibility requirements may be awarded \$1000.00 for each fall and spring semester.
+Students meeting all eligibility requirements may be awarded \$1,000.00 for each fall and spring semester.
 The scholarship committee will evaluate each candidate on the basis of his or her total qualifications.
 The Phi Theta Kappa Scholarship is a monetary award that shall be applied toward tuition only.
 This scholarship is available only to new, incoming transfer students.
 DBU renews the scholarship on a year-by-year basis until a student has attempted a total of 126 undergraduate hours of college credit, including hours transferred from other colleges and universities.